MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 ## Control access to meetings by people without invitations

-If you want to allow only people who have invitations to join meetings directly and have all other participants go through the lobby, set **Who can bypass the lobby** to **Only people who were invited**.
+If you want to allow only people from your organization who have invitations to join meetings directly and have all other participants go through the lobby, set **Who can bypass the lobby** to **Only people who were invited**.

 The **Only people who were invited** setting: